Alluxio/alluxio/docs/en/api/POSIX-API.md

 For more information about logging, please check out [this page]({{ '/en/operation/Basic-Logging.html' | relativize_url }}).

-## Fuse metrics
+### Fuse metrics

 Check out the [Fuse metrics doc]({{ '/en/reference/Metrics-List.html' | relativize_url }}#fuse-metrics) for how to get Fuse metrics and what each metric uses for.

 ## Performance Investigation

-Alluxio POSIX API performance investigation is not easy since many components are involved:
+Alluxio POSIX API performance investigation is complicated since many components are involved:
 ![Fuse components]({{ '/img/fuse.png' | relativize_url }})

 Application